Important News & Information

 Below you will find recent updates and links to resources on issues and events that could impact Estes Park's tourism industry.
 We encourage you to inform yourselves and your staff in order to better educate guests on what is happening in and around Estes Park.

-Repairs to Upper State Highway 7, Estes Park to Raymond
+Repairs to Upper State Highway 7, from Lily Lake to Meeker Park

 - Full closures of SH-7 are not expected, but single-lane traffic at culvert crossings that will be managed with temporary signals.

 - Signals will alternate traffic during non-construction hours with a maximum 5-minute hold.

 - During working hours flaggers will maintain holds shorter than 10 min the exception of days when rock fall mitigation occurs which may require holds up to 30 minutes.